Quantum time in near-horizon region of a black hole: Near-horizon region and the unique clock

 where $S_{CR}$ operates as an interaction term between two subsystems of the original tensor product structure.
 If the Hamiltonian of the system has following relation with $S$

-then there is no any concern about ambiguity of the clock because $S$ would have a trivial local action on state.
-When $[H,S]\not=0$ then $H$ is the sum of two non-interacting terms of $C$ and $R$ in the tensor product structure which defined by $U^{k}_{i,j}$.
-However in new tensor product structure which defined by $\tilde{U}^{i}_{a,b}$ the Hamiltonian will have an interacting term as follows
+then there is no any concern about ambiguity of the clock because $S$ would have a trivial local action on the state.
+When $[H,S]\not=0$ then $H$ is the sum of two non-interacting terms of $C$ and $R$ in the tensor product structure which is defined by $U^{k}_{i,j}$.
+However, in new tensor product structure which is defined by $\tilde{U}^{i}_{a,b}$ the Hamiltonian will have an interacting term as follows

+Note that, the interaction term in equation $(\ref{interh})$ is fundamentally distinct from the interaction term discussed in section (IV) regarding the tripartite "clock-memory-rest" systems in the near-horizon region.
+In the latter case, the interaction occurs among the tripartite subsystems within $\mathcal{H_{R}}$, whereas in the former case, the interaction takes place between the clock and the rest of the universe systems ($\mathcal{H_{R}}$ and $\mathcal{H_{C}}$).

-Therefore, because of interaction terms, which leads to non-equivalent tensor product structure, there is no ambiguity here too.
-In other words, although there is no local unitary operators which provide the condition (\ref{uu}), we have $|\phi_{t}>_{\tilde{R}} \not= exp(-iH_{\tilde{R}}t)|\phi_{0}>_{\tilde{R}}$.
-Therefore there is no clock ambiguity in the case when there is interaction between clock and rest system.
-However it is important to note that we have to define another clock and rest in order to work in this new basis.
+Hence, due to the presence of interaction terms resulting in distinct tensor product structures, there is no room for confusion.Put differently, even though there are no local unitary operators satisfying condition (\ref{uu}), we still observe that $|\phi_{t}\rangle_{\tilde{R}} \neq exp(-iH_{\tilde{R}}t)|\phi_{0}\rangle_{\tilde{R}}$.
+Consequently, there is no ambiguity regarding the clock when there is interaction between the clock and the rest of the system.
+However, it is crucial to emphasize that we must establish a new clock and rest in order to operate within this new framework.